-Eleven Rack is a high-quality audio and MIDI interface, with classic guitar amp and effects processing built right in.
-This means that Eleven Rack is useful both when recording, and when playing guitar live or in practice.
+Eleven® Rack is a high-quality audio and MIDI interface, with classic guitar amp and effects processing built right in.
+This means that Eleven Rack is useful when recording, gigging, and practicing.

 At home or in the studio, you can plug guitars, microphones, and other instruments into Eleven Rack, and record directly into Pro Tools.
 You can use the amp and effects modelling capabilities of Eleven Rack to process signals as you record them, or to process previously recorded audio.